 1. Connecting the receiver to the base

-- Insert the jack, which can be found on the longer straight end of the connection cable, into the connection port marked with the ficon on the underside of the base. - 2 Place the straight part of the cable in the cable recess provided. - 3 Insert the other jack on the connection cable into the port on the receiver.
+- 2 Place the straight part of the cable in the cable recess provided. - 3 Insert the other jack on the connection cable into the port on the receiver.

 2. Connecting the base to the telephone network